Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Background and related work

 It is interesting to note, that similar ideas were conceived in the area of FFNNs, which can be seen as an RNN without memory, and are known under the name of Extreme Learning Machines (ELMs) \cite{ELM06}.
 ELMs are used to solve various machine learning problems including classification, clustering, and regression \cite{ELM15}.

 Important applications of RC are the modeling and predicting of complex dynamic systems.
-For example, it was shown that ESNs can be used for forecasting of Electroencephalography signals and for solving classification problems in the context of Brain-Computer Interfaces \cite{ESNEEG}.
+Generating and predicting chaotic systems was an important use-case from the beginning~\cite{Jaeger2001}, for example, ESNs were used for chaotic time-series from low-order aberrations caused by turbulence~\cite{Weddell2008}.
+A thorough study on emulating chaotic systems was recently presented in~\cite{Antonik2017}.
+It was also shown that ESNs can be used for forecasting of Electroencephalography signals and for solving classification problems in the context of Brain-Computer Interfaces \cite{ESNEEG}.
 There are different classification strategies and readout methods when performing classification of time-series with ESN.
 In \cite{ComparisonReadOut} three classification strategies and three readout methods were explored under the conditions that testing data is purposefully polluted with noise.
 Interestingly, different readout methods are preferable in different noise conditions.
 Recent work in \cite{Bianchi2018} also studied classification of multivariate time-series with ESN using standard benchmarking datasets.
 The work covered several advanced approaches, which extend the conventional ESN architecture, for generating a representation of a time-series in a reservoir.

 Another recent research area is binary RC with cellular automata (CARC) which started as a interdisciplinary research within three areas: cellular automata, RC, and HDC.
 CARC was initially explored in \cite{Yilmaz15a} for projecting binarized features into high-dimensional space.
 Further in \cite{ISBI}, it was applied for modality classification of medical images.
 The usage of CARC for symbolic reasoning is explored in \cite{Yilmaz15b}.
 The memory characteristics of a reservoir formed by CARC are presented in \cite{CAHD17}.
 Work \cite{RCELMCA17} proposed the usage of coupled cellular automata in CARC.
 Examples of recent RC developments also include advanced architectures such as Laplacian ESN~\cite{Han2018}, learning of reservoir's size and topology~\cite{Qiao2017}, new tools for investigating reservoir dynamics~\cite{BianchiTNNLS18} and determining its edge of criticality~\cite{Livi2018}.